basho/basho_docs/source/appendices/comparisons/Riak-Compared-to-Neo4j.md

+---
+toc: true
+---

 This is intended to be a brief, objective and technical comparison of Riak and Neo4j.

-<div id="toc"></div>

 ## High Level Differences